winniegithubrit/Phase1-project/README.md

 3. One is able to delete songs from the playlist
 4. One is able to add songs of their choice to the playlist
-5. one is able to add a like to the songs individually Languages used:
+5. one is able to add a like to the songs individually
+6. one is able to update a song to his liking  one can update all the features of the song according to their liking
+Languages used:
 1. Javascript
 2. CSS